IMI-KIT/eplus-lod/README.md

 ### Observation

 Lastly, we interlink the concepts described thus far by implementing the Observation Pattern.
-The configuration is given by the `Observation.xml`, which should define the following entity mappings.
+The configuration is given by `Observation.xml`, which should define the following entity mappings.

 #### Sensor